A Construction of Permutation Polynomials Using R\'{e}dei Function in Even Characteristic: Conclusion

 \section{Conclusion}

 In this paper, we provide a recursive construction of permutation polynomials by using the numerator and the denominator of the R\'{e}dei function in connection to the AGW criterion.
 This construction provides a convenient way to obtain permutation polynomials in a field of even characteristic as it only requires to compute binomial coefficients modulo 2; the polynomials can be obtained recursively.
 We give examples of permutation polynomials obtained by applying Theorem \ref{mainthm} and \ref{corr} in different finite fields.
 In this article, we fix $\alpha = \beta^2 + \beta =1$ and the construction is given by considering the R\'{e}dei function in even characteristic under this assumption.
-As a piece of future work, it would be interesting to generalize the construction given by Theorem \ref{mainthm} and Theorem \ref{corr} for an arbitrary $\alpha \in \mathbb{F}_q^*\setminus \{1\}$.